 In 1632 the guesthouse of the old Blackfriars Monastery was acquired by the Worshipful Society of Apothecaries.
 The equivalent to todays pharmacists who in 1617 had been given a Royal Charter by King James.
-Originally part of the Worshipful Company of Grocers the Apothecaries, led by the Huguenot Gideon De Laune, had lobbied hared to get their own recognition and the guesthouse was to be their hall.
+Originally part of the Worshipful Company of Grocers.
+The Apothecaries, led by the Huguenot Gideon De Laune, had lobbied hard to get their own recognition.
+The guesthouse was to be their hall.
 It burnt down in the Great Fire of London, was re-built in 1672 and is still standing to this day.
 It’s an impressive building and can be approached from what is now Blackfriars lane.
 If you wanted to take a look you can walk into the courtyard.
 You can even see a small remnant of what was possibly part of the original buildings on the site.

 Wander around the little backstreets of this area and history can come to life.
-The courtyard which would have been Playhouse Yard is unrecognisable now but gives you a sense for where Shakespeare would have played.
+The courtyard which would have been Playhouse Yard is unrecognisable now.
+But gives you a sense for where Shakespeare would have played.
 His house on Ireland Yard is no longer there.
 Though it gives you a sense of the proximity in which he would have lived.
 A number of public spaces also remind us of their past.
 The gardens of the old Christchurch Greyfriars graveyard contains a small section of ancient wall.
 Whilst the gardens on ‘Church Entry’ were formerly part of the preaching nave in the old church of the Dominican Friary.

 Grey Friars Monastery